janhenkes/teamleader-php-sdk/README.md

 Currently we only support a few entities and per entity only a few actions:

-1. Company (create and update)
+1. Company (create and update, getById)
-2. Contact (create, update, linkToCompany)
+2. Contact (create, update, linkToCompany, getById)
 3. Deal (create and update)
 4. Deal phases (get)
 5. Deal sources (get)